metisjs/metis-ui/src/components/table/demo/nest-table-border-debug.md

 ## en-US

-To see if bordered style applied to other tables.
+To see if verticalLine style applied to other tables.